gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

      }
      ```

-3. We propose implementing in SILGen a special form of argument to pointer
-   conversion for homogenous tuples that causes the tuple to be converted to
-   `Unsafe[Mutable]Pointer<(T, ..., T)>` to `UnsafeMutablePointer<T>`.
-This
-   change is layout compatible with tuple layout.

-4. We propose adding a builtin Collection conformance for pure homogenous tuples
-   building upon the work done in `SE-TUPLE_COMPARABLE_HASHABLE`, allowing for
-   users to:

-   a.
-Iterate over the tuple.
-   b.
-Get the count of the tuple in a programatic matter.
-   c.
-Use standard algorithms like map, reduce, and filter.
-   d.
-Apply the full set of Swift's algorithms to the type.
+### Clang Importer Changes:

+We propose changing the Clang Importer so that it sets the homogenous bit on all
+fixed size arrays that it imports as homogenous tuples.
+This will allow for all
+of the benefits from the work above to apply to these types when used in Swift.

 ## Detailed design

-The main changes to the Swift language itself occurs when parsing/printing
-homogenous tuples:
+In more detail, the specific chains we are suggesting are:

 * Homogenous Tuple Span Parsing.
-This is implemented by changing the tuple
+Changing the tuple
   element grammar as follows:
   ```
   parseTypeTupleBody